 Your body makes uric acid after it breaks down a substance called purine, which is found in many foods.
 So one key to managing your gout is to lower the amount of purines you eat.

-Being choosy about foods and drinks that are high in purines to help lower your chances of an attack.
+Skip foods and drinks that are high in purines to help lower your chances of an attack.

 You should stay away from these types of food: